google/docsy-example/content/en/docs/Examples/TidegaugeMultiple.md

 ---

 The TidegaugeMultiple object is for storing multiple tide gauge/time series datasets in one object.
-It has two dimensions: ('id', 't_dim') and is a child of the TIMESERIES and INDEXED objects.
+It has two dimensions: ('id', 't_dim') and is a child of the Timeseries and Indexed objects.
 All timeseries in this object must lie on the same time dimension and indices.
 If not the case in your data, then it must be preprocessed before use with this object.